arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_modules_flush.md

 @startDocuBlock get_admin_loglevel
-@brief returns the current loglevel settings
+@brief returns the current log level settings

-@RESTHEADER{GET /_admin/log/level, Return the current server loglevel}
+@RESTHEADER{GET /_admin/log/level, Return the current server log level}

 @RESTDESCRIPTION
-Returns the server's current loglevel settings.
+Returns the server's current log level settings.
 The result is a JSON object with the log topics being the object keys, and the log levels being the object values.